conservancy/npo-ledger-cli/README.md

 example is a
 [direct project (aka Model A) fiscal sponsor NPO](http://en.wikipedia.org/wiki/Fiscal_sponsorship#Models_of_fiscal_sponsorship).

+The tutorials herein

 # Copyright and License of this project

 The intention is that the examples and templates be of maximum use to everyone in all possible contexts.
 As such, no copyleft is applied, and the examples and templates will be licensed under CC-0v1.0.
+The documentation itself (such as the READMEs and tutorials) are dual-licensed (GPLv3-or-later|CC-By-SA-3.0) for maximum use as redistributable documentation, or for use in GPLv3-or-later and/or AGPLv3-or-later projects.

 # Copyright and License of this File